Andrew-Ver/my-dotfiles/README.md

 # Some of my dotfiles

-Some of my dotfiles, and bash script to backup them up.
+Some of my dotfiles, and bash script to back them up.

 ## Usage